LucoLe/tictactoe/README.md

 In this sample app I have developed a fully functioning version of [T​icTacToe](https://en.wikipedia.org/wiki/Tic-tac-toe)

-* It is a 2­player game (no computer opponent), paying in the same browser window.
+* It is a 2­ player game (no computer opponent), paying in the same browser window.
 * Before each match the players are asked for their names.
 * Players switch after every turn.
 * Once a round is finished, the winner (or draw) will be displayed on a leaderboard.